-The systems DC battery voltage for the Si125/250W is 24VDC for both 125W and 250W models.
-This voltage is produced by connecting two 12V batteries in series for the 125W model and a series parallel connection for the 250W model.
-All required cables are provided by the manufacturer and may come pre-installed on the batteries (model dependent).
+All required cables are provided by the manufacturer and come pre-installed on the batteries.
 All batteries connect to a wiring harness in a fail-safe manor to accomplish the system's DC voltage requirements.
 NOTE - Battery potential does not have galvanic isolation from AC potential.
 Battery Negative is tied to Neutral.
-5.4 Battery Wiring Diagrams 125W Inverter - Single string of 24VDC Connect Jumper and wires as shown below
+5.4 Battery Wiring Diagrams 375VA and 550VA Inverters use a single string of 24VDC (2x12VDC in series) B250015 = 550VA Inverter B250016 = 375VA Inverter

-250W Inverter - Two strings of 24VDC Connect Jumpers and wires as shown below